Do’s and Don’ts of Paver Installation: Pre-installation and Planning 1/3

 People underestimate the amount of work involved with the installation of paving stones.
 To help, we’ve curated a list of best practices to consider and common mistakes to avoid.

-People don’t realize the amount of work involved with the installation of our paving stones, I am not saying that to scare anyone off of their project but a little planning will go a long way.
 Unilock provides an excellent technical guide for the proper installation of pavers, so please refer to it for details.
-To avoid common mistakes, follow these steps:
+To avoid common mistakes, follow these steps

-Don’t over estimate the amount of work you can get done.
-If you are going to take on a larger project (500 square feet or more) it might be better to do it over a couple of weekends; one weekend for the removal of existing materials and excavation, and the second one for base and pavers.
-To save time (and your back) it might be worth hiring a company to come in and complete the excavation process so that you just have to install base materials and pavers.
+If you are going to take on a larger project (500 square feet or more), it might be better to do it over a couple of weekends: one weekend to remove existing materials and excavation, the second one for base and pavers.
+To save time (and your back), consider hiring a company to complete the excavation process, so that you only have to install base materials and pavers.

 Once you have a plan in place, the preparation stage can begin and you can watch your ideas unfold.
 Stay tuned for next week’s blog that will help you get started on your project and how to properly prepare a base!